mdda/deep-learning-workshop/README.md

    *  'Commerce' - repurpose a trained network to classify our stuff
    *  'Art' - Style transfer with Lasagne, but using GoogLeNet features for speed
    *  'Reinforcement Learning' - learning to play "Bubble Breaker"
-   *  'RNN-Fun' - Discriminative and Generative RNNs
+   *  'RNN-Tagger' - Processing text, and learning to do case-less Named Entity Recognition

 *  Notebook Extras
    *  U - VM Upgrade tool